 Efficient performance of the drainage system is an integral part of the performance of the Project.
-Developer shall account for all sources of runoff that may reach the Project, whether originating within or outside the Project ROW, in the design of the drainage facilities.
+Developer must account for all sources of runoff that may reach the Project, whether originating within or outside the Project ROW, in the design of the drainage facilities.

-If existing drainage patterns are revised during the Project design, then the Developer shall design and construct a solution that does not adversely impact property owners outside the ROW.
+If existing drainage patterns are revised during the Project design, then Developer must design and construct a solution that does not adversely impact property owners outside the ROW.

 The City of Pearland has provided up to 6.8 acre-feet of detention capacity in regional facilities that they are building near the southwest quadrant of the Beltway 8 Interchange.
-The detention is provided as an option to offset impervious area resulting from the proposed Project for construction between Almeda-Genoa Road and Clear Creek.
-The Developer shall coordinate with the City of Pearland for drainage study and drainage design activities and shall be responsible for compliance with requirements in the Memorandum of Understanding between the State and the City of Pearland
+The detention is provided as an option to mitigate additional impervious area resulting from the proposed Project.
+Developer must coordinate with the City of Pearland for drainage study and drainage design activities and must be responsible for compliance with requirements in the Memorandum of Understanding between TxDOT and the City of Pearland.